jedevc/fyp-report/report.md

 Intuitively, this works because based on the above rooting stage, we know that each block that requires a variable will have access to it through an ancestor block.
-Then inductively, we can show that a block with direct access to a variable in its scope will pass access to that variable to all it's children which it calls.
+Then inductively, we can show that a block with direct access to a variable in its scope will pass access to that variable to all its children which it calls.
 Because of this, all descendants of the root block that need access to the variable can get it!

-Practically, the signatures of function calls can be constructed by iterating through all paths to all variable (after skipping to the root), and patching each call to also include the variable name that is needed at a lower level.
+Practically, the signatures of function calls can be constructed by iterating through all paths to all variables (after skipping to the root), patching each call to also include the variable name that is needed at a lower level.

 For example, for the variable $e$ above (rooted at $x$), from the path $x